-Pipeline Assessments - To date, MMS has received reports of eight gas transmission pipeline systems with damage.
-Analysis of the impact that this damage may have on resuming production is underway.
-Operators have begun to test and inspect other pipeline systems to evaluate the full extent of any damage.
+Pipeline Assessments - To date, MMS has received reports of one oil pipeline system and eight gas transmission pipeline systems with damage.
+The analysis of the damages' impact on resuming production is continuing.
+Oil and gas operators and pipeline owners are testing and inspecting other pipeline systems to evaluate the full extent of any damage.
 Considering the large impacted area, it will take some time to complete the inspections.

-Sheen/Spill Observations - Visual inspections of sheens/spills are being conducted as reports are received.
-MMS will compile and release sheen reports upon completion of the reporting and confirmation process.
-As previously reported, there was one report of a release totaling 200 barrels of oil during the hurricane event.
-Upon investigation, no sheen was observed.
-It is expected that the oil dissipated through the course of the hurricane.
-There have been no reports of oil impacting the shoreline or affecting birds and wildlife from releases in the Gulf of Mexico federal waters.
+Sheen/Spill Observations - MMS will compile and release sheen reports upon completion of the reporting and confirmation process.
+There have been no reports of oil released in the Gulf of Mexico federal waters impacting the shoreline or affecting birds and wildlife.